Jeff Bezos picks female aerospace pioneer to launch with him

 “No one has waited longer,” Bezos said via Instagram.
 “It’s time.
 Welcome to the crew, Wally.
 We’re excited to have you fly with us on July 20th as our honored guest.”

-Funk, a pilot and former flight instructor, was the first female inspector for the Federal Aviation Administration and the first female air safety investigator for the National Transportation Safety Board.
+Funk, a pilot who lives in Texas, was the first female inspector for the Federal Aviation Administration and the first female air safety investigator for the National Transportation Safety Board.
+In the posted video, she said she has 19,600 flying hours and has taught more than 3,000 people to fly.

+Following the Mercury 13 training, she said, “They told me that I had done better and completed the work faster than any of the guys.
+So I got hold of NASA four times.
+I said I want to become an astronaut, but nobody would take me.
+I didn’t think that I would ever get to go up.”

+It wasn't until 1983 that the first American woman soared into space — Sally Ride, who died in 2012.
+And it wasn't until 1995 that an American woman piloted a spaceship — Eileen Collins aboard shuttle Discovery.
+Many of the Mercury 13 women gathered at Cape Canaveral for that launch.

 Comments